 Despite popular belief, discretionary trusts do not always guarantee asset protection.
 As highlighted by a series of cases recently considered by the Federal Court, this is especially so in the instance a trustee is declared bankrupt.
 To be effective, discretionary trusts need to be set up correctly and constantly reviewed.

-Do you everything about your Discretionary Trust?
+Do you know everything about your Discretionary Trust?

 The series of cases considered by the Federal Court concerned a family trust of which the sole shareholder of the trustee company was declared bankrupt.
 Upon the declaration of bankruptcy, the shares held by the sole shareholder vested in the trustees in bankruptcy, who took no time in appointing themselves as directors of the trustee company.